RatchananPrasan/sites-ratereview/README.md

   - pip install -r "requirements.txt" (make sure to be in the directory same as requirements.txt"
 - Create folder named migrations with file \_\_init\_\_.py in it and place it within these folders
   - accounts
-- After every pull run the following command lines (This will generates all the tables required)
+- Run the following command lines (This will generates all the tables required)
   - manage.py makemigrations
   - manage.py migrate
 - To run the server use the command